Claremont, Virginia

 Claremont is an incorporated town in Surry County, Virginia, United States.
-The population was 378 at the 2010 census.
+As of the 2020 census, Claremont had a population of 305.
 A granite marker is a memorial to British settlers' arrival in the area.
 It received its name during the colonial era from the royal residence in Surry Shire in England.
 The town was incorporated in 1886, had a port on the James River, and gained railroad service as a terminus for a while before being abandoned.
-Claremont was home to the Temperance, Industrial, and Collegiate Institute, a school for African Americans founded by a formerly enslaved person.
+Claremont was home to the Temperance, Industrial, and Collegiate Institute, a school for African Americans founded by Ph.D.
+John J Smallwood, who was formerly enslaved in N.C.
 The area includes a historical marker commemorating the institution.

 History

 A granite marker in a circle in the center of town commemorates the landing here on May 5, 1607, of English settlers, before the landing at Jamestown across the navigable portion of the James River.
 English and Scotch emigrants had settled there, near the principal native American village called Quioughcohanock (probably located on what later became known as "Wharf Bluff") by 1632.
 In 1649, Arthur Allen patented lands in Surry County and by 1655 built Allen's Brick House in the lower part of the county.
 His descendants owned this property until 1882.
 His son Arthur Allen II in addition to his agricultural and mercantile activities became Speaker of the House of Burgesses.
 By the late 17th and early 18th centuries, Claremont was a busy port town and shipped many goods, but especially hogsheads of tobacco.
 Colonel William Allen served in the American Revolutionary War.
 Speaker Allen's grandson John Allen lived at Claremont Manor House.
 He served in the Virginia House of Delegates and Virginia Ratifying Convention.
 His principal heir, Lt.
 Col. William Allen (1768–1831), also lived at Claremont and served many terms in the House of Delegates before the War of 1812 and supposedly became the largest land owner and enslaver in the Commonwealth of Virginia of his day.
 He never married and required his great-nephew and heir, William Griffin Orgain to change his surname to Allen to inherit.
 That William Allen became a lumber magnate, built a railroad, and in May 1861 became a Confederate officer and captain of the Jamestown Heavy Artillery (which he financed), Rails from his railroad were re-smelted to armor the Confederate ironclad Merrimac.
 However, Allen resigned his military commission in 1862.